krebernisak/resume/resume-long.md

     Co-Founder and Technical Lead, Aug 2017 - Present

-    - Distributed protocol design and system architecture
-    - Token economics, and mechanism design research and prototyping
-    - Ethereum smart contract development
+    - Working with Solidity, EVM and Ethereum token standards on smart contract development
+    - Researching distributed protocol design and system architecture, token economics, mechanism design
+    - Launched WEINORTH, a tokenization platform built on Ethereum (ICO/KYC/Analytics).
+    - Working on Kittyland, an internal project, where we test and experiment with different concepts.
+It is a token publishing and distribution protocol for games and dApps built on top of ERC20, ERC721, and ERC998 token standards.
-    - Technologies: Bitcoin, Ethereum, Solidity, JavaScript, TypeScript, Truffle, web3.js, IPFS, React, Redux, Reactive Streams, Python
+    - Technologies: Bitcoin, Ethereum, Solidity, JavaScript, TypeScript, Truffle, web3.js, IPFS, React, Redux, Reactive Streams (RxJS), Python

 *   **Tolar HashNET** crypto-currency featuring scalable, fast, secure, and fair transactions

     Smart Contract Engineer and Technical Advisor, Mar 2018 - Mar 2019

-    - Advising on and development of smart contract Ethereum infrastructure, used by Tolar for fundraising and HashNET chain migration.
+    - Worked on smart contract Ethereum infrastructure, used by Tolar for fundraising and HashNET chain migration.
     - Technologies: Ethereum, Solidity, JavaScript, TypeScript, React, Redux, Reactive Streams

 *   **Bellabeat** an Health-Tracking intelligence platform for women

     Mobile Team Lead and System Architect, Sep 2015 – Mar 2017

-    - Lead a team of 10 engineers (iOS, Android, QA)
+    - Led a team of 10 engineers (Android, iOS, QA)
-    - High-level system architecture and technology strategy design and implementation
+    - Worked on high-level system architecture and technology strategy design
-    - Native Android mobile app, Bellabeat Leaf, architecture, and implementation
+    - Worked on native Android mobile app, Bellabeat Leaf, architecture, and implementation
-    - Core Java shared (Android, Backend, iOS - J2Objc) library architecture, and implementation
+    - Implemented core Java shared (Android, Backend, iOS - J2Objc) library architecture
     - Pushed adoption of functional-reactive programming on multiple projects and platforms
-    - Technologies: Java/Kotlin, Android SDK, Bluetooth LE, Reactive Streams (RxJava, RxSwift), Firebase, J2Objc, ElasticSearch
+    - Technologies: Java/Kotlin, Android SDK, Bluetooth LE, Reactive Streams (RxJava, RxSwift), MVI Architecture, SQLite, Firebase, J2Objc, ElasticSearch

 *   **ShoutEm** mobile app builder

     Android Developer, May 2013 - Sep 2015

-    - Design and develop a hybrid Android/HTML5 mobile app
+    - Desiged and developed a hybrid Android/HTML5 mobile app
     - Redesigned an Android native wrapper to run the HTML5 application
     - Decreased Android code base by 25% after four weeks of work
-    - Developing features and architecture for an HTML5 application that was deployed to thousands of users on iOS, Android and across mobile and desktop browsers
+    - Developed features and architecture for an HTML5 application that was deployed to thousands of users on iOS, Android and across mobile and desktop browsers
-    - Working closely with server team designing backend REST API
+    - Worked closely with server team designing backend REST API
-    - Loyalty module lead developer and architecture design
+    - Led ShoutEm loyalty module team on architecture and development
-    - Using a local proxy server enabled podcast streaming for US Sprint users
+    - Implemented a local proxy server on Android to enable podcast streaming for US Sprint users
     - Assisted in architecture planning and building of an in-house data collecting system
-    - Technologies: Java, Android SDK & NDK, Apache Cordova, HTML5, CSS, JavaScript, Node.js, ElasticSearch, Ruby, Python
+    - Technologies: Java, Android SDK/NDK, Reactive Streams (RxJava), Apache Cordova, HTML5/CSS/SVG, JavaScript, Node.js, ElasticSearch, Ruby, Python

 *   **FIVE** Mobile Design and Development Agency

     Android Developer, November 2012 – May 2013

-    - Developing Android apps for various enterprise clients like Allianz, The Hearst Corporation, Konzum and startups like Fogg Mobile and Visiobike.
+    - Developed Android apps for various enterprise clients like Allianz, The Hearst Corporation, Konzum and startups like Fogg Mobile and Visiobike.
-    - Bluetooth protocol communication with a hardware controller used by an electric bicycle
+    - Worked on bluetooth protocol communication with a hardware controller used by an electric bicycle
-    - Ad hoc wifi webcam streaming in MJPEG video format
+    - Worked on ad hoc wifi webcam streaming in MJPEG video format
-    - Technologies: Android SDK & NDK, Maven, Ant, RoboGuice, Otto, kSOAP 2, Bluetooth, SQL
+    - Technologies: Android SDK/NDK, Maven, Ant, RoboGuice, Otto, kSOAP 2, Bluetooth, SQLite

 *   **Real Networks**